gvtienen/7_segment_LED_clock/README.md

 # Installation

+## Update config.h
+ * update SSID and wifi password in the config.h file
+ * update your timezone, and choose a NTP server nearby

 ## Arduino IDE
  * Open the 7_segment_LED_clock.ino file with the arduino IDE (only tried with v1.8.19)
  * Select the Board:  LOLIN(WEMOS) D1 R2 & mini